codedeviate/aicollection/Writerside/topics/Services-XMPP.md

 - **Roster Management**: Managing a list of contacts (roster) and their presence information.
 - **Subscription Management**: Subscribing to and unsubscribing from presence information of other users.

+## XMPP Stanzas

+XMPP (Extensible Messaging and Presence Protocol) does not use response codes in the same way that HTTP or FTP does.
+Instead, XMPP uses XML stanzas to communicate between clients and servers.
+These stanzas include:

+- **Message**: Used for sending messages between clients.
+- **Presence**: Used for broadcasting and receiving presence information.
+- **IQ (Info/Query)**: Used for requesting and responding to information queries.

+Each stanza can include error conditions, which are represented as XML elements within the stanza.
+Some common XMPP error conditions include:

+- **bad-request**: The request is malformed or contains invalid data.
+- **conflict**: There is a conflict, such as a resource conflict.
+- **feature-not-implemented**: The requested feature is not implemented by the server.
+- **forbidden**: The action is forbidden.
+- **gone**: The recipient is no longer available.
+- **internal-server-error**: The server encountered an internal error.
+- **item-not-found**: The requested item was not found.
+- **jid-malformed**: The provided JID (Jabber ID) is malformed.
+- **not-acceptable**: The request is not acceptable.
+- **not-allowed**: The action is not allowed.
+- **not-authorized**: The sender is not authorized to perform the action.
+- **policy-violation**: The action violates a policy.
+- **recipient-unavailable**: The recipient is unavailable.
+- **redirect**: The recipient has moved to a new address.
+- **registration-required**: Registration is required to perform the action.
+- **remote-server-not-found**: The remote server was not found.
+- **remote-server-timeout**: The remote server did not respond in time.
+- **resource-constraint**: The server is experiencing resource constraints.
+- **service-unavailable**: The service is unavailable.
+- **subscription-required**: A subscription is required to perform the action.
+- **undefined-condition**: An undefined error condition occurred.
+- **unexpected-request**: The request was unexpected.

 ## Example: Sending and Receiving Messages Using Python's `slixmpp` Library

 Here is an example of sending and receiving messages using Python's `slixmpp` library: